Customer:Queenstown Lakes District Council

 Fast Facts

-• Reuse 10,000 m3 of spoil in a temporary bund for land reclamation
+• Reused 10,000 m3 of spoil in a temporary bund for land reclamation

-• Safely repurpose 1100 dry tonnes of sludge
+• Safely repurposed 1100 dry tonnes of sludge

-Protecting the environment and minimising disruption to existing operations were key to us securing this stage of the Shotover Wastewater Treatment Plant Upgrade in picturesque Queenstown.
+Protecting the environment and minimising disruption to existing operations were key to securing the second stage of the Shotover Wastewater Treatment Plant Upgrade in picturesque Queenstown.

-The new clarifier, reactor tank and other improvements that we're delivering will future-proof the plant and double its current capacity.
+The new clarifier, reactor tank and the other improvements that we delivered doubled the plant’s capacity and helped future proof it to enable growth.

 Efficient Programming

-We've streamlined our programme by working across multiple areas simultaneously, all while managing operational interfaces.
-For example, the staging of the earthworks means we can decommission pond 1 and excavate for the ground improvements with one activity.
+We streamlined our programme by working across multiple areas simultaneously, all while managing operational interfaces.
+For example, the staging of the earthworks meant we could decommission pond one and excavate for the ground improvements at the same time.

-Our planning has enabled the work to be programmed with only a single full plant shutdown.
-Close coordination with the plant team on timing, scope, and process will ensure the work is completed with minimal disruption.
+Our planning enabled the work to be programmed with only a single full plant shutdown.
+Close coordination with the plant team on timing, scope, and process also ensured the work was completed with minimal disruption.

 Sustainable Construction

-The team will reuse 10,000 m3 of spoil generated during the site clearance.
-About 3500 m3 will be shaped into a protection bund so the team can safely drain and clean out the old oxidation ponds.
-The balance of spoil will be used to build the new stormwater attenuation area and the overflow pond.
+The team reused 10,000 m3 of spoil generated during the site clearance.
+About 3500 m3 was shaped into a protection bund so the team could safely drain and clean out the old oxidation ponds.
+The balance of spoil was used to build the new stormwater attenuation area and the overflow pond.

-The sludge from the old ponds will also be treated using geobags.
-The bags allow the water to evaporate, kill bacteria, and manage the odour while this occurs.
-The dried sludge will then be blended with material from the site and topsoil to form the new barriers of the calamity pond.
+The sludge from the old ponds was treated using geobags so it could be reused.
+The bags allowed the water to evaporate, killing bacteria, and managing the odour while this was taking place.
+The dried sludge was blended with material from the site and topsoil to form the new barriers of the calamity pond.

-Stabilisation can be a more sustainable and cost-effective option than engineering and building big concrete foundations.
-We will reuse existing material wherever possible, and aggregate and cement will be mixed to achieve the required compaction rates, forming a mixed mass raft foundation.
+Ground stabilisation was a more sustainable and cost-effective option than engineering and building big concrete foundations.
+We reused existing material wherever possible and used aggregate and cement to achieve the required compaction rates and to form a mixed-mass raft foundation.

-One of the first sustainability initiatives the team completed was building a wood shed and donating firewood from early vegetation clearance works to local charity Happiness House.
-Check out the videos below to see for yourself.
+Another of the first sustainability initiatives the team took part in was building a woodshed and donating firewood from vegetation clearance on site to the local charity Happiness House.

 Project Gallery